 We anticipate competing with the largest pharmaceutical companies in the world.
-For example, for Gaucher disease, Sanofi Genzyme, Pfizer, and Shire, acquired by Takeda Pharmaceutical Company Ltd., market existing enzyme replacement therapies, or ERTs, that represent the standard of care for Gaucher patients.
+For example, for Gaucher disease, Sanofi Genzyme, Pfizer, and Takeda market existing enzyme replacement therapies, or ERTs, that represent the standard of care for Gaucher patients.
 For Gaucher disease we also expect to compete with oral therapies marketed by Actelion and Sanofi.
-Sanofi also markets an enzyme replacement therapy for Pompe disease, and Shire markets an enzyme replacement therapy for Hunter syndrome.
+Sanofi also markets an enzyme replacement therapy for Pompe disease, and Takeda markets an enzyme replacement therapy for Hunter syndrome.
+Denali Therapeutics has an ERT in late-stage clinical development for Hunter syndrome.
 Cystinosis is currently treated by therapies marketed by Horizon Orphan, Mylan, Chiesi, Recordati, Orphan Europe and Leadiant Biosciences.
 In addition, we may compete with other gene therapy companies in our industry such as Freeline Therapeutics, Generation Bio, Prevail Therapeutics or Graphite Bio.
-In particular, a number of gene therapy companies have announced preclinical or clinical non-viral and adeno-associated viral based gene therapy programs that, if successful in obtaining regulatory approval, could compete with our gene therapies.
+Freeline Therapeutics, for example, is developing an adeno-associated virus ("AAV") based gene therapy for Gaucher disease type 1.
+Moreover, a number of gene therapy companies have announced preclinical or clinical non-viral AAV based gene therapy programs that, if successful in obtaining regulatory approval, could compete with our gene therapies.